Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models: Experimental Setup

-\paragraph{Models.} We experiment with FLUX-Schnell \citep{flux2024}---a recent state-of-the-art T2I model.
-We also report similar findings on FLUX-dev in~\cref{app:flux_dev}.
-FLUX models employ T5-XXL~\citep{raffel2023exploringlimitstransferlearning} as their text encoder, enabling bidirectional information flow between tokens.
-In~\cref{app:SDXL-Turbo_comparison} we also include another model, SDXL-Turbo~\citep{sauer2023adversarialdiffusiondistillation}, which uses a different text encoder---CLIP~\citep{radford2021learning}.
-Unlike T5-xxl, CLIP is a causal language model.
-See Appendix \ref{app:SDXL-Turbo_comparison} for the analysis of SDXL-Turbo. \paragraph{Data.} We use a subset of prompts from DrawBench \citep{saharia2022photorealistic} and Parti \citep{yu2022scaling}.
-In total, we use 1{,}053 prompts.
+We experiment with four text-to-image models: FLUX-schnell, FLUX-dev~\citep{flux2024}, SDXL-Turbo~\citep{sauer2023adversarialdiffusiondistillation}, and SANA~\citep{xie2024sana}.
+The FLUX models employ T5-XXL~\citep{raffel2023exploringlimitstransferlearning} as their main text encoder, SDXL-Turbo uses CLIP~\citep{radford2021learning}, and SANA uses Gemma~\citep{team2024gemma}.
+While our core insights and results are consistent across all models, certain differences arise due to encoder-specific artifacts.
+In particular, the unidirectional information flow in Gemma and CLIP, as well as the presence of a dominant [CLS] token in CLIP, lead to slightly different behaviors compared to the bidirectional T5 encoder.
+For clarity and simplicity, we focus on results from FLUX-schnell in the main paper, and discuss these cross-model differences in detail in \secref{discussion}.

+\paragraph{Data.} We use a subset of 1{,}053 prompts from the DrawBench~\citep{saharia2022photorealistic} and PartiPrompts~\citep{yu2022scaling} datasets, filtered to include 4–20 words prompts and exclude cases with added complexity unrelated to our focus (e.g., misspellings, written text, rare words).
 For each prompt, we generate five images using different random seeds.
-To conduct the analysis in our paper, we first find the lexical items in each prompt.
-We use \mbox{GPT-4o}~\citep{openai2024gpt4technicalreport} to extract the lexical items, resulting in a total of 4{,}864 unique lexical items.
-See~\cref{app:models:lexical_items_cls} for the exact prompt we used and further technical details.
-We then use spaCy~\citep{spacy} to determine the part of speech of each lexical item, and retain only nouns, proper nouns, and adjectives, as these are typically concrete and can be identified in their visual representation.
-We end up with 3{,}891 unique lexical items and use them to evaluate both~\inter~and~\intra.
+To extract the lexical items, we prompt \mbox{GPT-4o}~\citep{openai2024gpt4technicalreport}, resulting in 4{,}864 unique items across prompts.
+See~\appref{app:models:lexical_items_cls} for further technical details.
+We then use spaCy~\citep{spacy} to determine the part-of-speech of each lexical item, and retain only nouns, proper nouns, and adjectives, as these are typically concrete and can be identified in their visual representation.
+We end up with 3{,}891 unique lexical items and use them to evaluate both~\intra~and~\inter.

-\paragraph{Evaluation.} To evaluate the content of generated images, we also employ Qwen2-VL-72B-Instruct~\citep{Qwen2VL}, a model with strong general vision capabilities.
-We restrict our evaluation to binary (yes/no) questions.
-See~\cref{app:vlms} for the exact prompt used and additional details.
+\paragraph{Evaluation.} To evaluate generated images, we employ Qwen2-VL-72B-Instruct~\citep{Qwen2VL} using binary (yes/no) questions to assess prompt-image alignment and item presence~(see~\appref{app:vlms} for details).While recent work shows that VLMs still struggle significantly with complex visual abductive reasoning \citep{venturanl}, we find that for basic perceptual tasks like item presence, model predictions align well with human judgment.
+To validate its reliability, three human annotators evaluate 100 randomly sampled cases, evenly split between~\intra~(\secref{Intra-concepts}) and~\inter~(\secref{inter_item}) settings, yielding substantial agreement (Cohen's Kappa of 0.868 and 0.764, respectively).
+Model predictions align well with human judgment, with accuracy/F1 of 0.927/0.933 for~\intra~and 0.810/0.740 for~\inter.